 🗓️ 11am – 3pm (Tues-Sun)

 Geylang Lor 29

-Attentive readers would notice Lor 29 is actually where Swee Guan is located.
+One of the rare few places in Singapore, along with Swee Guan, that do charcoal-fried Hokkien Mee.
 That’s because both are run by siblings who learnt the art of charcoal frying from their father.

 Geylang Lor 29’s version isn’t as intensely smoky but still packs plenty of flavour, while being nuanced in profile—garlic lovers would enjoy the layering of garlic over seafood notes.

 🗓️ 11:45am–9pm (Tues–Sun)